baranasoftware/curricular-api/README.md

 - [x] Complete API design
 - [ ] Complete system design
-    - Include steps to build SQLite data for static data and using
+    - Include steps to build SQLite data for static data and build a Docker image with static data
+    - Include how to merge static data and dynamic data(real time data) to build a single data structure to serve requests
 - [ ] Add ability turn locally.
 Include instructions to test the flow
 - [ ] Add Terraform for AWS deployment